Jiddu Krishnamurti, groomed to become a world prophet and savior, by a Society that lost its purpose.

 How did a promising organisation become a Messiah cult?

 Since the founding of “The Order of the Rising Sun,” January 11, 1911, by George S. Arundale, a concatenation of ripple-effect raised from dormancy, enfolded and closed the original path the Theosophists, and the Theosophical Society were set upon.
-It is not known, to those who are either familiar with Jiddu Krishnamurti, or early researchers trying to understand, that Jiddu Krishnamurti grew up in the Theosophical Society at a time, that it was being subverted.
+It is not known, to those familiar with Krishnamurti, or early researchers trying to understand that Jiddu Krishnamurti grew up in the Theosophical Society at a time it was being subverted.
 J.K. himself never read the works of H.P.
 Blavatsky.

 Section i Jiddu Krishnamurti and Theosophy

 The Mahatma Letters was not in publication in this period.
 We assure, that if it had, J.K. would have read that its denunciations, and the correspondents with A.P.
 Sinnett and A.O.
 Hume, were similar to his own.
 H.P.
 Blavatsky exclaimed against the exact things, which he did (see Krishnamurti on Theosophy).
 The organisation did not listen to neither its main founder and theoretician, and neither would they to Jiddu Krishnamurti.
 In speaking on Theosophy, he stated: “Please do not think that in the combination of your ideas and mine, you are going to realise a unified whole.”—Jiddu Krishnamurti, Ommen 27 Jul., 1933.
 “You cannot take what I say and add it to your own.
 You cannot mix oil and water.”—Twelve Ommen Talks, Benares 1933.